DriveLab/coders-corner-help/readme.md

 ### Request that a new program gets added to the platform.

-If you think there is a program that would be useful to have on the platform but don't have time to write it yourself just now, raise an [issue](https://github.com/fabiangunzinger/drivelab-code/issues) and label it as an *enhancement*.
+If you think there is a program that would be useful to have on the platform but don't have time to write it yourself just now, raise an [issue](https://github.com/DriveLab/coders-corner-help/issues).

 ## Questions

-If you have any questions, raise an [issue](https://github.com/fabiangunzinger/drivelab-code/issues) and label it as a *question*.
+If you have any questions, raise an [issue](https://github.com/DriveLab/coders-corner-help/issues).